B3NdErR/examples/openwhisk-node-simple/README.md

 Make sure `serverless` is installed.
 [See installation guide](https://serverless.com/framework/docs/providers/openwhisk/guide/installation/).

 You will also need to set up your OpenWhisk account credentials using environment variables or a configuration file.
-Please see the [this guide for more information](https://serverless.com/framework/docs/providers/openwhisk/guide/credentials/).
+Please see [this guide for more information](https://serverless.com/framework/docs/providers/openwhisk/guide/credentials/).

 ## 1. Install Provider Plugin & Service Dependencies
 `npm install` in this directory to download the modules from `package.json`.